 PingAuthorize

-Query request and response examples
+Policy query request and response examples

-The following examples highlight different query request and response formats supported by the JSON PDP API.
+The following examples highlight different policy query request and response formats supported by the JSON PDP API.
 Learn more about the structure of such requests and responses in JSON PDP API request and response flow.

 Using a query attribute with no values specified

-The following request asks, "Which actions can the specified user perform on accounts?":
+The following request asks which actions the specified user can perform on the accounts:

 {